groupgets/purethermal1-uvc-capture/readme.md

 ## RUNNING IR Data .PY SCRIPT

-Make sure device is plugged into computer.
+Make sure the PT2 is plugged into computer.

 Terminal Commands: